sav-che/TL-2/Authors/Brand, August {std. Brand} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 7](https://www.biodiversitylibrary.org/item/103861#page/17/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 7](https://www.biodiversitylibrary.org/page/33266314) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Brand, August {std.
 Brand}|first entry]] for this author

 ### Author

 \* Brand, August (1863-1930), German (Berlin born) classic philologist, studied at Bonn and Berlin, classical teacher at Frankfurt a.
-O. 1885-1910, "Studienrat" at the Gymnasium at Sorau, in his spare time botanist, collaborator of Engler e.g. for the Pflanzenreich. (*Brand*).
+O. 1885-1910, "Studienrat" at the Gymnasium at Sorau, in his spare time botanist, collaborator of Engler e.g. for the Pflanzenreich.
+**Abbreviated name**: *Brand*

 #### Herbarium and types